-• Please have students turn assignments in to you during your office hours or in class.
+Please have students turn assignments in to you during your office hours or in class.
 They should not be turned in at the main office.
 To avoid FERPA violations students need to have their papers handed to them individually.
+More details on this can be found in the Teaching Assistants Handbook.